-Depending on the year of allocation, different requirements regarding the MSA apply.
-For 1987-1990 projects, the MSA had to be met within 12 months of the Placed-in-Service date.
+Depending on the year of allocation, different requirements Allocation year regarding the MSA apply.
+For 1987-1990 projects, the MSA affects MSA had to be met within 12 months of the Placed-in-Service date.
 For 1991 and later years, the MSA must be met no later than the close of the first year of the credit period for such building.
 The MSA must be met prior to any credits being claimed, thus if an owner wanted to claim credits at the end of year one, the MSA would have to be met as needed, by building or project, by 12/31 of the first year.
 If the owner has deferred the first credit year to the year after placing in service, the MSA must be met by 12/31 of the second year after placing in service.

-The tax credit MSA should not be confused with other set-asides such as state set-asides that earned extra points in the allocation process and are recorded in the project's Land Use Restriction Agreement (LURA).
-States may impose set-asides that require certain properties to be rented to the elderly or to large families, or may impose lower income limits than the LIHTC would require.
+The tax credit MSA should not be confused with other setasides such as state set-asides that earned extra points in the allocation process and are recorded in the project's Land Use MSA not to be Restriction Agreement (LURA).
+States may impose set-asides confused with state that require certain properties to be rented to the elderly or to set-asides large families, or may impose lower income limits than the LIHTC would require.
 In addition, the MSA should not be confused with HOME fund requirements or subsidy programs such as HUD Section 8 or Rural Development.
 Always determine the tax credit MSA first and review allocation documents to identify any additional set-asides.
 Implement a tracking system for all set-asides to ensure compliance with these requirements.
 Follow the most restrictive set-asides so that the project will remain in compliance with all set-asides.

-2.3 Income Limits

-E ach year, the Department of Housing and Urban Development (HUD) publishes the Section 8 and Multifamily Tax Subsidized Projects (MTSP) area median gross income limits for all states.
-The IRS requires MTSP income limits, as adjusted for family size, to be used when determining eligibility of LIHTC tenants at move-in.
-The minimum set-aside election establishes whether the 50% or 60% area median gross income (AMGI) limit applies to the project's tax credit units.
+Income Limits 2.3 Income Limits VLI=50% limits E ach year, the Department of Housing and Urban Development (HUD) publishes the Section 8 and Multifamily Tax Subsidized Projects (MTSP) area median gross income limits for all states.
+The IRS requires MTSP income limits, as adjusted for family size, to be used when determining 50% x 1.2 =60% eligibility of LIHTC tenants at move-in.
+The minimum setaside election establishes whether the 50% or 60% area median gross income (AMGI) limit applies to the project's tax credit units.
+Prior to 2009 Use new income